LucasPouw/gwcosmo_agn/README.md

     ```
     git clone <repository>
     ```
-    the name of the repository can be copied from the git interface (top right button).
+    The name of the repository can be copied from the git interface (top right button).
 If you do not have ssh key on git, please use the `https` protocol
-* Complete the install by following one of the options below:
+* Complete the install by following one of the options below.
+Note that `gwcosmo` requires Python version 3.7-3.9 to run.

 ### Installing with Anaconda